 You probably have those friends or know of at least one person who seems to be due for a career change more often than you can keep track.
-Each time you speak with them they are either starting a new job, quitting, or looking for a new job.
+Each time you speak with them, they are either starting a new job, quitting, or looking for a new job.
 It may not be your cup of tea to change careers that often.
 However, that’s not to say it’s wise to stay in the same position forever.
-It may be time that you start asking yourself some serious questions about your career.
+It may be time for you to start asking yourself some serious questions about your career.
 You need to figure out if a career change makes sense for you.
+When you start to notice any of the signs listed below, prepare your career change resume and start looking for a career change right away:

 To help you with the process, we’ve gone ahead and put together the top signs that you may have outgrown your current job and that it may be time for a career change.